19hours/sg-statutes/Acts/Air Navigation Act.md

 7A\.—(1) A person must not operate an unmanned aircraft to fly, at any height, over any part of any protected area declared under section 7.

+(2) Every operator of an unmanned aircraft who contravenes subsection (1) shall be guilty of an offence.

+[Act 34 of 2019 wef 21/12/2019]

+(2A) A person who is guilty of an offence under subsection (2) shall be liable on conviction —

+(a) to a fine not exceeding $50,000 or to imprisonment for a term not exceeding 2 years or to both; but

-(2) Every operator of an unmanned aircraft who contravenes subsection (1) shall be guilty of an offence and shall be liable on conviction to a fine not exceeding $20,000 or to imprisonment for a term not exceeding 12 months or to both.
+(b) where the person is a repeat offender, to a fine not exceeding $100,000 or to imprisonment for a term not exceeding 5 years or to both.

+[Act 34 of 2019 wef 21/12/2019]

+(2B) A person is a repeat offender in relation to an offence under subsection (2) if the person has been convicted or found guilty (whether before, on or after the date of commencement of section 5 of the Air Navigation (Amendment) Act 2019) on at least one other earlier occasion of an offence under subsection (2).

+[Act 34 of 2019 wef 21/12/2019]

 (3) In proceedings for an offence under subsection (2) —